 Are you are community nurse?
 Do you want to progress into work as a Specialist Practitioner?
-If so, our specialist course will provide you with the learning and resources you need to become a clinical leader in your community.
+If so, why not take the next step with one of the UK's leading providers of health education and the post-registration educator of the year 2017 (Student Nursing Times Awards)?
+Our specialist course will provide you with the learning and resources you need to become a clinical leader in your community.

 We’ll expand your knowledge, as well as the way you think, helping you to reflect, solve problems and think independently, all of which are essential attributes in this challenging but highly rewarding career.